 - Finding a positive anchor: T asks C to remember a very beautiful life experience, a moment of joy and strength.

 - T asks C to describe this moment very precisely and to recall it scenically (like in a short film): this will be the positive anchor.

 - T also stores the positive anchor in his memory so that he can set it at C at any time.
-This is when the recapitulation of negative experiences during the trauma detachment seems to overstrain C and the treatment is about to go of the rail (which I myself have never experienced before with any such treatment, but nevertheless consider it possible).
+This is when the recapitulation of negative experiences during the TAR seems to overstrain C and the treatment is about to go of the rail (which I myself have never experienced before with any such treatment, but nevertheless consider it possible).

 - Isolating the trauma: T now comes back to the incisive and painful experiences already mentioned by C and asks C to name the most painful.

 - Kinesiological testing of the trauma: T asks C to stand up and stretch out his left arm.
 T now presses C’s wrist with increasing intensity for 2 to 3 seconds and asks C to hold against it.
 It is not a question of who is the strongest, but rather of C’s muscular response to the increasing pressure that T exerts.
 T remembers C’s impulse.

 - Now T speaks to C: “I can test with you.”
 And repeats the pressure on C’s wrist on the outstretched arm.
 C’s impulse must not be significantly weaker, because that would be a no.

 - In this case the procedure would have to be repeated a few minutes later, then on C’s other arm.